gunny26/pydedupfs/README.md

 to delete only unused blocks, and to find existing blocks.

-Diffent to other deduplicating Filesystems:
+Diffences to other deduplicating Filesystems:

 - does not use huge amounts of memory